hoyley/gshow/README.md

 # gshow

+This project was created to host a trivia night at my work.
+It is not under active develpment.

 GShow (GameShow) is a multiple choice trivia game.
 Multiple players can connect via a web browser on a computer or phone to compete.
 Players are awarded more points for answering sooner and are not penalized for incorrect answers.